ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

   continuations, in which case the expression might be evaluated more than once).

-Most of the code to deal with this is in the definition of the translation environment in `un_cps_env`: the environment accumulates all let-bindings (whether that can be substituted or not), since we have to be able to substitute through a non-substitutable binding.
+Most of the code to deal with this is in the definition of the translation environment in `to_cmm_env`: the environment accumulates all let-bindings (whether that can be substituted or not), since we have to be able to substitute through a non-substitutable binding.
 A nice consequence of that is that translating a let-binding can then be tail-rec, which is very useful.